 Read the suggestions below if your Samsung or Android phone cannot make or receive calls.
-Before doing anything on your device, ensure that your account is active and there are no issues with your carrier or outstanding bills.
+Before doing anything on your device, ensure that your account is active and there are no issues with your carrier or outstanding billing.

-What To Do when you Can't Make or Receive Phone Calls on your Samsung or Android Phone?
+What To Do When You Can't Make or Receive Phone Calls on your Samsung or Android Phone?

 Let's start with the basics.